prititaliya/portfolio/README.md

 # portfolio
-This is portfolio website for Prit Italiya
+This is portfolio website for Prit Italiya: https://prititaliya.github.io/portfolio/